 The term is pretty much self-explanatory.
 Employee experience is the umbrella term for everything that a person encounters during their time at an organization.

 Employee experience is not entirely in control of the company.
 After all, we are all responsible to some degree for our experiences.
 But organizations constantly make choices about how to craft their employee experience.
-These choices can be as small as the color of the office walls and as significant as the company’s leave policy.
+These choices can be as small as the color of the office walls or as significant as the company’s leave policy.

 A company is only as good as its employees, which is why conscious hiring is so important.
 Attracting talented people, though, is not just about the hiring process.
 How your current employees feel at work matters a whole lot.